SyneRBI/SIRF/src/torch/README.md

 # SIRF-PyTorch Wrapper
-This wrapper provides a bridge between the [SIRF](https://github.com/SyneRBI/SIRF) (Synergistic Image Reconstruction Framework) library and PyTorch, enabling the use of SIRF's image reconstruction operators and objective functions within PyTorch's automatic differentiation (autodiff) framework.
+This wrapper provides a bridge between the [SIRF](https://github.com/SyneRBI/SIRF) (Synergistic Image Reconstruction Framework) library and [PyTorch](https://github.com/pytorch/pytorch), enabling the use of SIRF's image reconstruction operators and objective functions within PyTorch's automatic differentiation (autodiff) framework.

 ## Usage and Use Cases

-The `SIRFTorchOperator`, `SIRFTorchObjectiveFunction`, and `SIRFTorchObjectiveFunctionGradient` classes are designed to be used as standard PyTorch `nn.Module`s.
+The `sirf.torch.Operator`, `sirf.torch.ObjectiveFunction`, and `sirf.torch.ObjectiveFunctionGradient` classes are designed to be used as standard PyTorch `nn.Module`s.
 You would initialise them with the appropriate SIRF objects and then use them in your forward pass like any other PyTorch layer.

-TODO: Link to the use cases.
+`tests/use_cases.py` demonstrates `sirf.torch` integration in PyTorch with minimal 2D PET examples:

+*   **Learned Primal-Dual:** Implements a learned primal-dual network for PET image reconstruction, showcasing the use of `sirf.torch.Operator` for handling the forward and adjoint projection operations.
+*   **PET Variational Network (PETVarNet):**  Demonstrates a variational network approach, combining convolutional blocks with gradient information from a SIRF objective function using `sirf.torch.ObjectiveFunctionGradient`.
+*   **ADAM Gradient Descent Comparison:**  Compares two gradient descent implementations: one leveraging the `sirf.torch.Operator` for the acquisition model within the loss calculation, and another directly utilising the `sirf.torch.ObjectiveFunction` for a more traditional optimisation approach.
+This highlights the flexibility of the wrapper in different optimisation strategies.

 ## Dimensions used by the wrapper

-The wrappesr prioritise SIRF's data formats, meaning that the torch arrays must have the shape:
+The wrappers prioritise SIRF's data formats, meaning that the torch arrays must have the shape:
 * [batch, [channel,] *SIRF.DataContainer.shape], where the channel dimension is optional.

 This requires the **user** to ensure the dimensionality to match between layers.